Phyllo Leaves filled with Soy Cream and Eggplant – You Won't Stop Snacking

 12g fat

-Most of the calories come from the amount of oil; to reduce the oil content, you can consider using an oil spray.
+Most calories come from the oil; to reduce calories, you can consider using an oil spray.

 Ingredients